 I have a great friend who looks amazing, with arms any woman would kill for, and a figure that most forty-year-old women dream of having.
 She has religiously been following The Firm workouts for years, at least five times a week in the morning.
 Around that time, Groupon offered a complete The Firm set for $18.
 When I went to buy my own program, determined to carve out an hour for exercise, they were sold out.
 In reading the comments on Amazon, I learned more about Jillian Michaels than I did about The Firm.
 Afraid I’d lose my resolve, I made a decision.

-Convenience 1: The 30-Day Shred is a workout available on Amazon Prime.
+- The program is a workout available on Amazon Prime.
 As a subscriber, that meant I could start immediately.
 No excuses like “Target was sold out,” or “Shipping will take two days.”

-Convenience 3: Each workout was a short and sweet, but effective, 20 minutes.
+- Each workout was a short, sweet, and effective, 20 minutes.
 I could do anything for 20 minutes without my son or then-husband missing me.
 I could convince myself that I don’t have to justify that time (as was my habit, of my own doing).
-I could easily spend 20 minutes in the shower, so no matter what time of day, I could put in a 20 minute workout.
+I could easily spend 20 minutes in the shower, so no matter what time of day, I could put in a 20-minute workout.
 If it had to wait until 9:30 at night, that’s fine.
 I’d be done by 10:00.

 This was definitely doable.